 Hello there!

 My name is Christian Drischler.
-I’m an Assistant Professor of Physics and FRIB Bridge Faculty at the Institute of Nuclear and Particle Physics (INPP) at Ohio University.
-I’m also an elected member of the FRIB Theory Alliance Executive Board.
+I’m working at the Institute of Nuclear and Particle Physics (INPP) at Ohio University, where I’m

 My research is at the intersection of theoretical nuclear physics and nuclear astrophysics.
 I’m using microscopic methods to shed light on strongly interacting, dense matter in the universe.